Sant'Andrea a San Donnino: History

 A church at the site was erected in the 11th century along the route linking Florence to Pistoia.
 The church was dedicated to St Andrew the apostle.
 The first documentation we have of the building are from 1276, and until the 18th-century, the church was subsidiary to the parish of San Martino a Brozzi.

 A major reconstruction occurred in 1365; however, the church underwent a number of refurbishments over the centuries under the patronage of the Mazzinghi and Tornaquinci families.
 The church was once surrounded by an orchard.
 In the 19th century the facade loggia was re-erected.
 But by 1919, the church was used as a warehouse for agricultural products.
 In 1934, the church restoration began under the engineer Alfredo Barbacchi.
 During World War II, the bell-tower was razed, damaging the rear of the church.
 The church suffered during the 1966 flood of the Arno; this led to the removal of many of the works of art, including frescoes to the adjacent museum.
-To add to the injury, the bell-tower and walls were affected by an accidental fire in 5 April 1979.
+To add to the injury, the bell-tower and walls were affected by an accidental fire on 5 April 1979.

 The interior of the church is more sparse now with some of the works moved to the Museo di Arte Sacra di San Donnino a Campi Bisenzio, located in the adjacent cloister.